 The donations of benefactors have allowed the creation of some interesting SPECIAL COLLECTIONS.

-Online access to the Library’s collection is possible through the OSEEGENIUS CATALOGUE and the PERIODICALS SEARCH ENGINE.
+Online access to the Library’s collection is possible through the CATALOGUE KOHA and the PERIODICALS SEARCH ENGINE.

 READ THE LIBRARY REGULATION